 -

-Clinical examination for tenderness, swelling, and stiffness
+Physical examination for swelling, stiffness, and joint tenderness

 -

-Treatment for Rheumatism
+Treatment Options for Rheumatism

 -